 Using AES-CFB8 with a fixed IV of 16 bytes of zeros, Tervoort discovered there is a likelihood that one of every 256 keys used will create cipher text that has a value of all zeros.
 This is an exceedingly small number of keys for the attacker to try to create cipher text of all zeros.
 It would take just a matter of 2-3 seconds, at most, for the hacker's computer to do this.

 If the machine communicating to a DC belongs to a user who is just going about the day as usual, there is no real issue.
 This poorly constructed encrypted text occurs, but the network authentication process will work.
 The problem only shows up when a hacker tries to exploit the system.

-If the attack targets a random computer on the network, then that computer would not be able to log in.
-So, the first consequence of this attack is simply a denial of service attack against that computer.
+If the attack targets a random computer on the network, that computer would not be able to log in.
+So the first consequence of this attack is simply a denial-of-service attack against that computer.

-There are now multiple public PoC exploits available, and if the AD servers are not patched, great damage can be caused to businesses, as the attack could be used to inject ransomware into a network.
+There are now multiple public POC exploits available.
+If the AD servers are not patched, great damage can be caused to businesses, as the attack could be used to inject ransomware into a network.

 There are tools to check if your servers are susceptible.
 Tervoort and Secura released a tool on GitHub to verify that your domain controllers are patched or discover if they are vulnerable.